mytbk/gloriousarch/README.rst

 Usage
 -----

+Dependencies:

+- squashfs-tools
+- xorriso

+To prevent you from screwing up your machine, you'd better use this script in a VM.

 You need root to run the install script, because chroot is needed.
 The command is very simple::

   sudo ./install.sh <archiso> [--mirror=<mirror>] [--desktop=<desktop>] [--comp=<gzip|xz>]